-ST. JOSEPH, Mo., January 25:-Philip Ames intended to clope from his home near Albany, in this State, a few days ago, deserting his wife and going away with her sister.
-Neighbors learned of what he was house for the purpose of taking him out and coating him with tar and feathers .---Their rough usage had not progressed far, however, before Mrs. Ames besought them to stop, and, in consequence of her entreaties, they spared him; but, before releasing him they warned him that any further misbehavior on his part would bring on him certain and pevere punishment.
+St. Joseph, Mo., January 25:-Philip Ames intended to clope from his home near Albany, in this State, a few days ago, deserting his wife and going away with her sister.
+Neighbors learned of what he was about to do, and at night surrounded his house for the purpose of taking him out and coating him with tar and feathers .-Their rough usage had not progressed far, however, before Mrs. Ames besought them to stop, and, in consequence of her entreaties, they spared him; but, before releasing him they warned him that any further misbehavior on his part would bring on him certain and severe punishment.
 Ames was infuriated by this experience, rather than subdued.
-Soon after the departure of the mob, he went to a room where his wife was praying, knocked her down, dragged her out of doors, and beat her herself in a barn during the presence of the neighbors, returned to the house.
-How she was affected by the murder is not known; but it is certain that it did not turn her against Ames.
+Soon after the departure of the mob. he went to a room where his wife was praying, knocked her down, dragged her out of doors, and beat her to death.
+Then the sister, who had hidden herself in a barn during the presence of the neighbors, returned to the house.
+How she was affected by the murder is not known; but it is certain that it did not turn her against.
+Ames.
 They did not abandon the idea of elopement.
 Two horses were saddled, and as much of their portable property as could be packed in traveling bags was got together.
 The body of the dead wife was laid across one horse's back, and the sister mounted the other, the first horse being led by Ames.
 Thus they went about a mile to a river, which was frozen over.
-Ames cut a hole through the ice, and threw the body into the water.
-Doubtless he supposed that, when in the morning the disappearance would be that all had quit the neighborhood together.
-That result was prevented done at the river, and immediately aroused the men who had formed the first mob.
+Ames cut a nole through the ice, and threw the body into the water.
+Doubtless he supposed that, when in the morning the disappearance of the family was observed, the belief would be that all had quit the neighborhood together.
+That result was prevented by the fact that a young man saw what was done at the river, and immediately aroused the men who had formed the first mob.